Welcome to ideas to try as Covid-19 continues...

 Here is one of his Friday classes: https://youtu.be/q8kGzKq2C0o Unfortunately, the camera cut out a couple of times but only for a few seconds.

 For those who would like a more active class the following YouTube link will introduce you to "Talitha" who runs the Fitness Department at Vancouver's Jewish Community Center.
-This is a safe class for active seniors.
+This is a safe class for active seniors and you will find Talitha teaching classes like it on the JCC virtual class link.
 As always, you must look after yourself, have a phone handy and stop if you experience any problems. https://youtu.be/6cRnVOyJ8oY

 Although I give you balance ideas in the above video, I encourage balance as an activity to be done daily in as many ways as you can (safely).
 The following YouTube link will offer the fun of singing or whistling while balancing.